 Types of Lower Back Injuries

-Whiplash is perhaps the most common type of injury that may result from a car accident.
+Whiplash is perhaps the most common type of injury that may result from a crash.
 While most people associate whiplash with neck pain, back pain is also quite possible with whiplash, especially if trauma to the discs has occurred.
 Whiplash is caused when the head whips forward and backward quickly, which is common when a car is in a rear-end collision.

 Another cause of back pain might be the result of a back strain.
 When an accident occurs, it’s not uncommon for the lumbar region of the back (lower back) to suffer a strain while attempting to stabilize the body.
 A muscle strain may be a relatively minor injury, but can cause pain and discomfort.